zig-gamedev/zig-gamedev/README.md

 1. Everything is linked together into single executable.
 1. Assets and build artifacts are copied to destination folder.

-You can look [here](samples/simple_raytracer/build.zig) to see how those steps are implemented in Zig.
+You can look at [samples/simple_raytracer/build.zig](samples/simple_raytracer/build.zig) file to see how those steps are implemented in Zig.

 ## Requirements